evgenyb/evgenyb.github.io/_posts/2020-06-20-create-service-connection.md

 fi
 ```

+For both create and update we use `arm-service-connection.json` file as value for curl  `--data-binary` parameter.

-Last thing we need to do is to remove `arm-service-connection.json` file.
+Last thing we need to do, is to remove `arm-service-connection.json` file.

 ## az cli `azure-devops`